DHTMLX/gantt-docs/data/api/gantt_getclosestworktime.md

 @params:
-- config	object		the configuration object
+- config	object		the configuration object or the date

 @returns: